SickSilent/ballin-octo-cyril/README.md

 debts.py
 --------
 Little thingy to record what people owe you.
 Made as an experiment with Python and SQLite.
-Relies on debts.db (for table structure).
+Relies on debts.db, but the DB name can be changed in the script.

 randfloodbot.py
 ---------------